Matvei Platov: Biography

-Platov was born in Pribilyanskoe and began his service in the Don Cossacks in 1766 becoming an yesaul in 1769.
+Platov was born in Pribilyanskoe (stanitsa in former Starocherkasskaya), into a family of Greek descent.
+He began his service in the Don Cossacks in 1766 becoming an yesaul in 1769.
 He distinguished himself in the 1771 Crimean campaign and was promoted to the command of a Cossack regiment in 1772.
 Between 1774 and 1784 he fought against the Crimean Tatars, in 1774 and again in 1782 serving under Alexander Suvorov in the Kuban Valley, Chechnya and Dagestan.
 In 1790 he was awarded the Order of St George (4th Class) for his participation in the capture of Ochakov, and after actions in Akkerman, Bender, and Kaushani for which he was promoted to brigadier general, he was awarded the Order of St George (3rd Class) for the storming of Izmail.
 For his bravery during the assault he was promoted to ataman of the Ekaterinoslav and Chuguev Cossacks, and on 12 January 1793 he was promoted to major-general.
 During 1796 he was awarded the Order of St. Vladimir (3rd class) and a golden sword for courage in the Persian Campaign.